 What was truly heroic, according to Hirsch, was the smallpox eradication effort, which he describes as “one of the great hallmarks of Western medicine.”
 While the aim had long been discussed, only in 1959 did it become an explicit goal of the World Health Organization (WHO).
-The year prior, Viktor Zhdanov of the U.S.S.R. presented a theoretical foundation for eradicating smallpox at a Minneapolis meeting of the World Health Assembly.
+The year prior, Viktor Zhdanov of the Soviet Union presented a theoretical foundation for eradicating smallpox at a Minneapolis meeting of the World Health Assembly.
 In an attempt to rally support, Zhdanov quoted a letter from President Thomas Jefferson to Jenner: “It is owing to your discovery … that in the future the peoples of the world will learn about this disgusting smallpox disease only from ancient traditions.”

 At the time, the WHO’s director-general estimated that eradicating smallpox from endemic regions would require vaccination of 80 percent of the population and cost nearly $100 million.
 But lack of funding, vaccine donations and personnel stalled the program for several years.
 India, for instance, had to halt its ambitious eradication effort when emergency appeals for vaccines went unheeded.